parthjs27/yt-scraper/README.md

 # 📺 YouTube Scraper

-A scalable and efficient YouTube data scraper built using **FastAPI**, **Selenium**, and **Redis**, designed to extract information like channel metadata, video details, and more.
+A scalable and efficient YouTube data scraper built using **FastAPI**, **Selenium**, and **Redis**, designed to extract information like channel metadata.
 Built for extensibility and high-volume scraping.

 ---